muhamiyan/balaka/docs/99-decisions-and-questions.md

 ---

 #### Q2: Template Validation Rules?
-**Question:** Should templates have conditional availability based on tenant configuration?
+**Question:** Should templates have conditional availability based on company configuration?

 **Examples:**
-- "Penjualan + PPN" template only available for PKP tenants?
+- "Penjualan + PPN" template only available for PKP companies?
-- "PPh 21" template only for tenants with employees?
+- "PPh 21" template only for companies with employees?
 - Industry-specific templates based on business_type?

 **Options:**